 - Poor: Unlikely to move to Closed Won.
 These are opportunities that are extremely old, with no recent or future meeting activity and no recent prospect email engagement.

-Back of Card: The data on the back of this card shows, for each opportunity, the following data points:
+The data on the back of this card - or in the main view while on the Opp Health tab - shows, for each opportunity, the following data points:

 - Opportunity Name

 - Opportunity Health Bucket (Good, Average, At Risk, Poor)